Most side effects from vaccines given at age four are mild, temporary, and resolve without medical intervention.

 The Benefits Outweighing Risks: Why Vaccinate at Four Years?

-Though concerns about side effects exist, vaccines given around age four protect against diseases that can cause serious complications such as pneumonia, brain damage, paralysis, or death.
+Though concerns about side effects exist, vaccines given around age four protect against diseases that can cause serious complications such as pneumonia, brain inflammation, paralysis, severe dehydration, long-term disability, or death.
 Booster doses ensure continued immunity during early childhood when exposure risk increases due to school attendance and social interactions.

-Vaccines undergo extensive testing before approval.
-The risk of severe disease far exceeds the risk associated with vaccination side effects.
+Vaccines undergo extensive testing before approval and continue to be monitored after they are used in the public.
+The risk of severe disease generally far exceeds the risk associated with routine vaccination side effects.
 Choosing vaccination means protecting not only your child but also your community by reducing disease spread.

-A Closer Look: Comparing Side Effect Rates by Vaccine Type at Age Four
+A Closer Look: Comparing Side Effect Patterns by Vaccine Type at Age Four

-*Mild side effects include redness/swelling at injection site, low-grade fever.
+*Mild side effects include redness/swelling at injection site, soreness, low-grade fever, tiredness, fussiness, or mild rash depending on the vaccine.

 Key Takeaways: 4-Year-Old Vaccines Side Effects